-On July 2nd, 1928 W3XK became the first American TV station, to begin broadcasting from suburban Washington, D.C.
+On July 2nd, 1928 W3XK became the first American TV station, broadcasting from suburban Washington, D.C.

 Originally called “radiovision” signals were broadcast by Charles Francis Jenkins who was trying to devise a way to transmit pictures over the airwaves.
 He sold several thousand receiving sets, and, after receiving permission to start an experimental TV transmitting station, aired programming five nights a week until until it was ultimately shut down in 1932.